I’m a Princeton graduate, English major, and New Jersey public school teacher.

 Reading with Ms. Holmes:

-Ms. Holmes is my dear friend and currently an 8th grade English teacher at a public school in New Jersey.
+Ms. Holmes is my dear friend and in the spring of 2017 she taught 8th grade English at a public school in New Jersey.
 Reading with Ms. Holmes is an occasional series in which I write about my experience reading along with her actual students (and keeping up with the homework too!).